 This phase of the program is designed to provide the Athletic Training Student with high-level, comprehensive, academic and clinical experiences.
-Some of the courses to be completed in the Professional Phase include: Orthopedic Evaluation of Athletic Injuries; Therapeutic Modalities, Therapeutic Exercise; Pathology and Athletic Performance, Pharmacology in Athletic Training; Nutrition and the Athlete; Senior Seminar; Current Trends and Topics in Athletic Training; and Organization and Administration of Athletic Training.
+Some of the courses to be completed in the Professional Phase include: Evaluation and Diagnosis in Athletic Training; Therapeutic Modalities, Therapeutic Exercise; Pathology and Pharmacology in Athletic Training; Nutrition and the Athlete; Research Methods and Design in Athletic Training; Current Trends and Topics in Athletic Training; and Organization and Administration of Athletic Training.
 As the Athletic Training Student progresses through the Professional Phase, he or she will be given greater responsibilities and become more directly involved in the care of patients.

-1. Completion of all courses in the Athletic Training Program curriculum.
+1. Completion of all courses in the AT Program curriculum.

-2. A minimum grade of "C" in all ATEP courses.
+2. A minimum grade of “C” in all AT courses.

 3. A minimum cumulative grade point average of 2.50.

 4. A minimum Athletic Training major grade point average of 2.50.

 5. Current American Red Cross CPR/AED for Professional Rescuers and Health Care Providers certification and First Aid certification.